LuoYu-uwu/tp/docs/DeveloperGuide.md

 ## Product Scope
 ### Target user profile

 Our target user is someone who regularly goes grocery shopping, and would like to track and manage their inventory of groceries.
+Our target user is also health-conscious and interested in keeping track of their calorie consumption.
+Additionally, other than grocery shopping, our target user will likely be cooking as well, thus they will want to create and management their own recipes.

 ### Value proposition